eggheadio-projects/angular-rxjs-time-machine/README.md

-# Mapping Streams to Values to Affect State
+# Managing State in RxJS with StartWith and Scan

 ## Summary
-While you have multiple streams flowing into your scan operator, you'll need to map each stream to the specific values you need to update your state the way that you want.
-This lesson covers using the map operator to determine what the click and interval should do when the state is updated.
+The scan operator in RxJS is the main key to managing values and states in your stream.
+Scan behaves just as a reduce function would, but scan is able to collect values from streams over time.
+This lesson covers using startWith to set the initial accumulator value then using scan to update the value of the clock from the clicks and interval.

 ## Plunker
-This code can be found on [Plunker](https://embed.plnkr.co/github/eggheadio-projects/egghead-wikipedia-demo/angular-2-mapping-streams-to-values-to-affect-state?preview=plnkr.html&show=src%2Fapp%2Fapp.component.ts,preview)
+This code can be found on [Plunker](https://embed.plnkr.co/github/eggheadio-projects/egghead-wikipedia-demo/angular-2-managing-state-in-rxjs-with-startwith-and-scan?preview=plnkr.html&show=src%2Fapp%2Fapp.component.ts,preview)